dolzenko/active_record_extensions/README.md

 * `to_hash_exposing(*exposed_methods_and_initialize_hashes) `

-      Constructs OpenStruct based on the record.
+      Constructs Hash based on the record.
-    Names of methods which will be carried along to resulting OpenStruct can be passed and also initialization hash as for normal OpenStruct constructor.
+    Names of methods which will be carried along to resulting Hash can be passed and also initialization hash will be used as the starting point for resulting Hash.

 * `short_inspect`